Dashboards vs. Reports: How to Get the Most out of Your ITSM Reporting Tools

 • Copy an existing dashboard and modify it as needed.

-How to create reports in InvGate Service Desk
+How to create reports in InvGate Service Management

-The InvGate Service Desk reporting feature is a powerful way to slice, dice, visualize, and store your most crucial performance information.
+The InvGate Service Management reporting feature is a powerful way to slice, dice, visualize, and store your most crucial performance information.

 To get started, click on the “Reports” menu, go to “Requests,” and create a new report.
-Then, choose the metrics you want to be featured – and don't forget to include a date range.
-Done, your report is ready!
+Then, choose the specific metrics you want to be featured— and remember to include a date range.
+Done— your report is ready!

 You can always save it if you want to go back to it in the future, share it with non-licensed users, and even automate it to be sent to your email address periodically.